CPAC has officially begun, with Marco Rubio in the spotlight.

 At one point, someone in the audience yelled "Waterboard 'em!"; Rubio, somewhat sheepishly, suggested we "get useful information from them" as the audience laughed.

-His biggest applause line: he called tea party-ism the greatest movement
+His biggest applause line: he called tea party-ism the greatest movement in American history.

 Jessica Olien contributed to this report.